• Skip to primary navigation

 Form the meatballs, place on a baking sheet lined with parchment paper and place them in the freezer for a few hours.
 Once they are frozen, you can put them into a freezer bag or container.

-😋 Other easy and comforting dinner recipes
+😋 Other easy and Italian-inspired dinner recipes

 Tasty, nourishing and easy to make, my comfort food recipes are guaranteed to warm your body and soul.

-• Easy Chicken Alfredo Tortellini Soup (with mushrooms & spinach)
+• Easy Chicken Alfredo Tortellini Soup

 • Easy Lasagne Al Pesto